jpbe28/DriveSpaceMonitor/README.md

 - Shows available disk space on a panel
 - Displays usage percentage
-- Click to open the folder/drive in file manager (configurable)
+- Click to open the folder/drive in file manager
 - Detailed tooltip showing total, used, and available space
 - Custom label support to override drive name
 - Low space warning with customizable threshold and color
-- Multiple instances supported (monitor different drives simultaneously)
+- Multiple instances supported
-- Configurable display options (drive name, "free" text, percentage type)
+- Configurable display options

 ## Installation